 Use: Labeled Indications

-Ophthalmic surgical irrigation: Added to an ophthalmic irrigation solution to prevent intraoperative miosis and to reduce postoperative ocular pain during cataract surgery or intraocular lens replacement
+Ophthalmic surgical irrigation: Added to an ophthalmic irrigation solution to maintain pupil size by preventing intraoperative miosis and reducing postoperative ocular pain during cataract surgery or intraocular lens replacement.

 Hypersensitivity to phenylephrine, ketorolac, or any component of the formulation